yonatanam/grclient/README.md

 -LoginGUI
 -MainWindowGUI

-Models - "Abstract" classes - belong to both client and server -AbstractModel - to send Objects to server we need Serializable -ClientModel - host and port config
+Models - "Abstract" classes - all inherit from AbstractModel - used for sending objects to and from the server -AbstractModel - to send Objects to server we need Serializable -ClientModel - host and port config
 -LoginModel - username and password config